 When analyzing positive tweets, Verizon’s keywords referred to ‘better network’, ‘quality customer service’, ‘thanks’, etc. Finally, we were surprised to find that T-Mobile’s keywords were often names of customer support representatives, showing a high level of engagement with their users.

 Online surveys are a powerful tool to understand how your customers feel about your product, find opportunities for improvement, and learn which aspects they value or criticize the most.
-If you can process survey results properly, you will be armed with solid insights to make better business decisions.
+When you process survey results properly, you’ll be armed with solid insights to make data-driven business decisions

 Yes, you could analyze responses the old-fashioned way – reading each one and manually tagging results.
-However, let’s face it, manually tagging feedback is a daunting and highly inefficient task, and can lead to human errors, plus it’s impossible to scale.
+However, let’s face it, manually tagging feedback is a time-consuming and highly inefficient task, which often leads to human errors; plus it’s impossible to scale.

-Keyword extraction is an excellent technique to easily identify the most representative words and phrases in people’s responses, without having to go through each of them manually.
+Keyword extraction is an excellent technique to easily identify the most representative words and phrases in customer responses, without having to go through each of them manually.